Your Gift DOUBLES to Help Deliver Hope and Joy!

 Jean: Right.

-John B.: All he needs is a heart turning to him saying, “I want your love.
+John B.: All He needs is a heart turning to Him saying, “I want your love.
 I want your forgiveness.
 I want your life.”

-Jim: Well, that was one of the challenges as I read the book, really.
-And I’ll, uh, let you know, as a reader of your book, how I responded to it because when the Muslim encountered the light and the light said to that Muslim, this one of the experiences in the book, “I’m Jesus.”
-My attitude was, “Well, wait a minute, Lord, you gave him a chance.
-He passed it by now in this near-death experience, you’re allowing him to acknowledge you?”
-And I’m telling you in my heart, John, what I heard was, “Oh, are you gonna set the boundaries in my grace, (laughs) I thought that was my job.”
-Isn’t that great?
-And I was like, “Lord, I’m so sorry.”
+Jim: Well, and that was one of the challenges as I read the book, really.
+And I’ll, uh, let you know as a reader of your book how I responded to it, because when the Muslim encountered the light and the light said to that Muslim, it’s one of the experiences in the book, “I’m Jesus.”
+My attitude was, “Well, wait a minute, Lord.
+You gave him a chance.
+He passed it by.
+Now, in this near-death experience you’re allowing him to acknowledge you?”
+And I’m telling you, my heart, John, what I heard was, “Oh, are you gonna set the boundaries of my grace?
+I thought that was my job.”

-John B.: And, and you know, what’s funny, Dean Braxton, who, uh, is a wonderful Christian man.
+John B.: And, and you know what’s funny?
+Dean Braxton who, uh, is a wonderful Christian man-

 Jim: Yeah.